IBM/CAST/docs/source/csm-apis/implementing-new-csm-apis.rst

 Adding Handler to Compliation
 *****************************

-To add the handler to the compilation path for the daemon add it to the ``csmd/src/daemon/src/CMakeLists.txt`` file’s CSM_DAEMON_SRC file GLOB.
+To add the handler to the compilation path for the daemon add it to the ``csmd/src/daemon/src/CMakeLists.txt`` file’s **CSM_DAEMON_SRC** file GLOB.

 Registering with a Daemon
 **************************

 After implementing the back-end API the user must then register the API with the daemon routing.
-Most APIs will only need to be registered on the Master Daemon, however if the API performs multicasts it will need to be registered on the Agent and Aggregator Daemons as well.
+Most APIs will only need to be registered on the Master Daemon, however, if the API performs multicasts it will need to be registered on the Agent and Aggregator Daemons as well.
 The routing tables are defined in ``csmd/src/daemon/src`` :

 +------------------+------------------------------+
 | Daemon           | Routing File                 |